 Uber is the future, not only in the transportation

-Elements of an Uber type app environment
+Elements of an Uber-like app environment

 We regularly receive enquiries regarding development of such apps (12 so far!), be it related to transportation or other areas.
 As you can imagine, it’s a complex and multi-staged process.
 To build an app you have to ensure the right mix of experience and talented development team, it’s doable!
 Follow our step by step guide and find out where to start when you want to develop an app familiar with taxi booking platform.

-First of all, we have to agree on the basic functionalities of the app: ways of registering user profiles and logging, payment methods (eg. Apple pay, credit card), defining services, integrating the app with existing systems such as Google Maps and finally providing extra settings for every user.
+First of all, we have to agree on the basic functionalities of the app: ways of registering user profiles and logging, payment options (eg. Apple pay, credit card), defining services, integrating the app with existing systems such as Google Maps and finally providing extra settings for every user.

-Since the app will be used by two different groups (service users and service providers) you actually have to built two separate products that will meet the needs of those groups in terms of functionality, seamlessness of operations and safety of payments.
+Since the app will be used by two different groups (service users and service providers) you actually have to build two separate products that will meet the needs of those groups in terms of functionality, seamlessness of operations and safety of payments.
 It is important to have separate passenger app with booking interface and fare calculator and driver app with a simple cab booking interface that notifies about pickup point.
 Both should have unique UI and UX design to match users needs.